ninjin-bilgee/flight-crew/README.md

 ## Resume Parser and Ranker Tool

 A tool that parses uploaded resumes, anonymizes candidate PII, and ranks them against a job description using semantic embeddings and a cross-encoder re-ranker.

-### Dependencies and Installment Versions
+### Dependencies and Installation Versions

 Direct dependencies (all other packages install automatically as sub-dependencies):